realitytracing/Reality-Tracing-WIP/constraint-aware-policy-making-and-engineering-strategies/clamp-realism-and-structural-legitimacy.md

 - Adaptive expansion of new local ends
 - Alignment with environmental and material clamps

-Procedural fairness, economic models, political systems, and philosophies must align with these constraints to remain legitimate.

-Everything else is abstraction.

-If abstraction aligns with constraint and human viability, legitimacy rises.

-If it diverges, friction accumulates.
+Mandate emerges when these are managed visibly and inclusively.

+Radical acts signal mandate fractures.

+Factional management weakens stability.

+Justice must terminate hostility, not perpetuate it.

 Systems are tools.

 Tools remain legitimate only while they preserve and adapt human life within constraint.

+Everything else is abstraction in service to the clamps.